-Be part of a system change for children and families!
+Be part of a system change for children, youth, and families!

 The National Adoption Competency Mental Health Training Initiative (NTI) has developed two state-of-the-art, standardized, web-based trainings to build the capacity of child welfare and mental health professionals in all states, tribes, and territories to effectively support children, youth, and their foster, adoptive, and guardianship families.

 NTI’s aligned trainings provide the skills, strategies, and tools professionals need to:

 - Support children to heal from trauma and loss.

 - Provide parents with skills to parent more effectively.

 - Collaborate effectively with child welfare and mental health professionals.

 - Improve outcomes for permanency, child well-being, and family well-being and stability.

 NTI was designed to help you better understand and address the mental health needs of children, youth and their families moving toward or having achieved permanency through adoption or guardianship.
 It also seeks to improve collaboration between the child welfare and mental health service systems with shared language and aligned curricula.
 NTI aims to improve the outcomes by infusing enhanced permanency, adoption and mental health competency in the provision of casework and clinical practice.

 Because of traumatic life experiences and early losses, many children who are adopted, in guardianship or in foster care, experience elevated risks for developmental, health, emotional, and behavioral challenges.